For showtimes, click here.

 The car was scrapped after it sustained damage during the filming, and in 2017, it was found in a junkyard in California.

-The find was accidental though, and the body shop owner was intending to convert the car into a replica of the Gone in 60 Seconds vehicle driven by Nicholas Cage.
+The find was accidental.
+The body shop owner was actually intending to convert the car into a replica of the Gone in 60 Seconds vehicle driven by Nicholas Cage.

 After searching the VIN number, they realized that they had the Bullitt car and abandoned any ideas of altering it.
 They now plan to restore the car and eventually put it up for auction.